 Honouring the aircraft

-In May 2018 a World War Two veteran Canadian flying boat, a PBY Catalina (in Canada termed a Canso), “Shady Lady” is going to take to the air and fly to 11 countries and over fifty towns, cities and communities in a once-in-a lifetime celebration and a unique journey of re-discovery.
+In May 2018 a World War Two veteran Canadian flying boat, a PBY Catalina (in Canada termed a Canso), “Shady Lady” is going to take to the air and fly to 24 countries and over sixty towns, cities and communities in a once-in-a lifetime celebration and a unique journey of re-discovery.

-The purpose of the flight will be to Provide a platform for The Government of Canada to promote it’s sovereignty and stewardship of The Arctic, make a World Tourism Campaign for The Government of British Colombia, Commemorate the pilots of WWII on the100th anniversary of The Royal Air Force, Visit WWII Catalina bases, Produce a film documentary of the flight and its mission, Lay wreaths at the wreck sites of HMS Hood and the Battleship Bismarck and honour the history of Lend Lease and The Atlantic Convoys.
-This epic flight will never happen again and marks the end of an era.
+" The purpose of the flight will be to provide a platform for The Government of Canada to promote its sovereignty and stewardship of The Arctic, make a World Tourism Campaign for The Baltic States- Estonia, Latvia and Lithuania, commemorate The pilots of WWII on the Anniversary of the commencement of hostilities in 1939, visit WWII Catalina bases, produce a film documentary of the flight and its mission, lay wreaths at the wreck sites of HMS Hood and the Battleship Bismarckand honourthe history of Lend Lease and The Atlantic Convoys.
+This epic flight can never happen again and marks the end of an era. “

 The talent behind a truly extraordinary endeavour

 The number of lavatorial facilities aboard the aircraft

 Total number of hours for Shady Lady's world flight

 total number of litres of AvGas needed to complete the flight

 Number of litres of piston oil required to complete the journey